-Compared to those in Hamiltonian systems, the relation between the SSB, NG modes and their dispersion relations in dissipative systems is not fully understood.
-We cannot naively apply the above argument to the dissipative systems because it is based on the conservation law.
+Compared to those in Hamiltonian systems, the relation among the SSB, the NG modes and their dispersion relations in dissipative systems are not fully understood.
+We cannot naively apply the above argument to the dissipative systems because it is based on conservation laws.
 In the dissipative systems, the symmetry does not mean that the generators of the symmetry are the conserved quantities.
-For example, a Brownian particle obeying the Fokker-Planck equation has rotational symmetry; however, the angular momentum is not conserved due to the dissipation and noise.
+For example, a Brownian particle obeying a Fokker-Planck equation has a rotational symmetry; however, the angular momentum is not conserved due to the dissipation and noise.
 Nevertheless, we know that the SSB occurs and there appear gapless modes, in the absence of the conservation law.
 In the above example of the active hydrodynamics, the rotational symmetry is spontaneous broken by the expectation value of the nonvanishing velocity field, where the angular momentum is not conserved.

-To discuss the symmetry breaking in the dissipative systems, it is useful to consider path integral formulation of Langevin or Fokker Planck equation.
+To discuss the symmetry breaking in the dissipative systems, it is useful to consider a path integral formulation of a Langevin or Fokker Planck equation.
 The formalism is called the Martin-Siggia-Rose (MSR) formalism~\cite{PhysRevA.8.423, Pre}, which is successful in the analysis of dynamic critical phenomena~\cite{siggia1976renormalization, RevModPhys.49.435, PhysRevB.18.353,Täuber20127}.
-Even in the dissipative system, we can construct the Noether charge $\Qa$, which is the conserved quantity, as the generator of the symmetry in the MSR formalism.
+Even in the dissipative system, we can construct the Noether charge $\Qa$, which is the conserved quantity, as the generator of the symmetry in the Lagrangian of MSR formalism.
 This Noether charge is a different charge from that in the Hamiltonian system.
-We refer the Noether charge in the Hamiltonian system to $\Qr$, which is not conserved in dissipative systems.
+We refer the Noether charge in the Hamiltonian system to $\Qr$, which is not conserved in the dissipative systems.